May 07, 2013

 Crystalline insights and Luddite knuckle-dragging

 I urge you to read the whole thing and try to place the logical puzzle together—if you can.
 I suspect a few key pieces are missing.
-Shards of crystalline insight are coupled with stains of luddite knuckle-dragging, and lacking the sense of irony that might allow these intellectually apposite bedfellows to blend into something resembling a cohesive philosophy.
+Shards of crystalline insight are coupled with stains of luddite knuckle-dragging, but lacking the sense of irony that might allow these intellectually apposite bedfellows to blend into something resembling a cohesive philosophy.
 Normally, I would not afford such a screed the time of day but given that this is a man of apparent learning and influence and that his piece holds a prominent place in the newspaper that I contribute a column to, the educator in me feels a need to put up my hand—if only to ask to go and wash them.

 Yamazaki describes current maladies in Japanese education as arising from “the public’s perspective of education,” “a mind-set deeply rooted in Japan”.
-So fa, this in line with standard progressive modes of thinking—but he then goes off-track by defining this 'deeply-rooted mindset' as being post World War 2 educational reforms, “…a superficial replication of American-style education imported after the war”.
+So far, this in line with standard progressive modes of thinking—but he then goes off-track by defining this 'deeply-rooted mindset' as being post World War 2 educational reforms, “…a superficial replication of American-style education imported after the war”.
 Superior, he believes, is Japan’s pre-war education policy.
 More on that later.
 Now, if you are confused about how ‘deeply-rooted mindsets’ line up in this rhetorical picture, you’re not alone (not to mention that he seems to associate corporal punishment, the current center of much controversy, as a by-product of the post-war era too).
 But wait, there’s more.

 Egalitarianism-- a bad thing